danilosierrac/gilbert-index/_posts/2017-08-11-the-right-to-bear-bank-accounts.md

 What would you do?

-You’d probably first ask: “why are you closing my account?”?
+You’d probably first ask: “why are you closing my account?”

 To which, the bank might respond: “We’re under no obligation to provide a reason.
 We can close your account at any time and for any reason, terms you agreed to when you opened up your account.
 This is clearly stated in the account agreement.
 Duh.”